gbif/hp-colombian-biodiversity/_posts/2018-09-18-Socializacion-iiap.md

 .
 .

-{% include gallery caption="Socialización de los resultados de limpieza de datos publicados a través del ipt del IIAP" %}
+{% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}